Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 If you don’t have fertile land for growing your crops, consider getting a plot at a community garden if that is available.

 43. Rotate Crops

-Don’t grow the same crops in the identical plot for two or more years.
-Rotate the plants which make the soil remain rich with the nutrients from each type of crop.
+Don’t grow the same crops in an identical plot for two or more years.
+Rotate the plants which makes the soil remain rich with the nutrients from each type of crop.

 44. Soil Type